Gota7/NitroTools/NitroStudio/README.md

 ## Known Bugs
 * Cannot edit nodes that have a fileID out of index.
 (So just remove them?)
+* If a SeqArc is a placeholder, you are out of luck.

 ## Credits
 Given in the about tab of the program.